dotnet/coreclr/Documentation/building/cross-building.md

     ben@ubuntu ~/git/coreclr/ $ sudo apt-get install binutils-aarch64-linux-gnu

-Requirements for targetting an ARM or ARM64 Alpine Linux
+Requirements for targetting ARM or ARM64 Alpine Linux
 -----------------------------------------------------

 You can use any Linux distro as a host.
 The qemu, qemu-user-static and binfmt-support packages need to be installed (the names may be different for some distros).